danielramos-softwaredevelopment/AI-Tic-Tac-Toe/README.md

 Choose the move that guarantees a win or draw.

-This makes the AI impossible to beat — every game is either a win or a draw for the computer.
+This makes the AI impossible to beat — every expert game is either a win or a draw for the computer.

 ---